 You might be too embarrassed to ask some of these questions in public.
-So, we’ve taken the liberty of answering some of the most common and most embarrassing swimming questions for you (and the thousands of other swimmers who have have the same troubles).
+So, we’ve taken the liberty of answering some of the most common and most embarrassing swimming questions for you (and the thousands of other swimmers who have had the same troubles).

 How can I prevent chafing?